aria2/aria2/doc/manual-src/en/aria2c.rst

 30
   If aria2 could not parse JSON-RPC request.

+31
+  Reserved.
+Not used.

+32
+  If checksum validation failed.

 .. note::

   An error occurred in a finished download will not be reported